 We will post any items you are happy to provide for public circulation job changes/publications/Alumni Events.

-We hope as many of you as possible will come to the International Conference on Evidence Based Policing and or the Alumni Dinner.
-The 2016 Alumni Dinner will be at Clare College on Wednesday 13 July.
-Registration details will appear in due course.
+We hope as many of you as possible will come to the next International Conference on Evidence Based Policing.
+For further details see: Here

 Annual Alumni Dinner